Ayurveda Retreats in Kerala: Experience Wellness Getaway

 Abhyanga (Synchronized Massage)

 This is the most common and beloved Ayurvedic treatment.
 Abhyanga is a vigorous, full-body massage utilizing copious amounts of warm, medicated oil.
-It is often performed by two therapists working in perfect, choreographed synchronization.
-The repetitive strokes are designed to stimulate the lymphatic system, improve circulation, and loosen toxins lodged in the muscles so they can be eliminated by the body.
+Two therapists often perform it while working in perfect, choreographed synchronization.
+The practitioner uses repeated strokes to stimulate the lymphatic system, improve circulation, and loosen toxins in muscles.

 Shirodhara (Mental Relaxation)